SadafSara/Online-Cake-Shop-Management-System/README.md

 # Online Cake Shop Management System
- Users can see the menu and order their desired cakes
+ Users can browse through the menu and place order for their desired cakes